-BLOOMBERG® is a trademark and service mark of Bloomberg Finance L.P.
-Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited ("BISL") (collectively, "Bloomberg"), or Bloomberg's licensors, own all proprietary rights in the Bloomberg indices specified in this Sales Prospectus.
+BLOOMBERG® is a trademark and service mark of Bloomberg Finance L.P. ® is a trademark and service mark of Bank Plc, used under license.
+Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited ("BISL") (collectively, "Bloomberg"), or Bloomberg's licensors, own all proprietary rights in the Bloomberg US Corporate Intermediate Index (TR).